JamesBrod/JamesBrod.github.io/_pages/publications.md

 permalink: /publications/
 ---

-[James Broderick, Jim Duggan, and Sam Redfern, “Effect of Spatial Audio and Control Schema on User Performance, Awareness, and Enjoyment”, Dissertation Release, 2022.][dissertation]
+[**James Broderick**, Jim Duggan, and Sam Redfern, “Effect of Spatial Audio and Control Schema on User Performance, Awareness, and Enjoyment”, _Dissertation Release_, 2022.][dissertation]

-James Broderick, Jim Duggan, and Sam Redfern, “Effect of Spatial Audio and Control Schema on User Performance, Awareness, and Enjoyment”, _In Preparation_.
+**James Broderick**, Jim Duggan, and Sam Redfern, “Effect of Spatial Audio and Control Schema on User Performance, Awareness, and Enjoyment”, _In Preparation_.

-[James Broderick, Jim Duggan, and Sam Redfern, “Importance of Spatial Audio in Modern Games and Virtual Environments”, IEEE Games, Entertainment Media Conference, _Poster Presentation_, 2018.][gem]
+[**James Broderick**, Jim Duggan, and Sam Redfern, “Importance of Spatial Audio in Modern Games and Virtual Environments”, IEEE Games, Entertainment Media Conference, _Poster Presentation_, 2018.][gem]

-[James Broderick, Jim Duggan, and Sam Redfern, “Using Auditory Display Techniques to Enhance Decision Making and Perceive Changing Environmental Data Within a 3D Virtual Game Environment”, International Conference on Auditory Display, _Podium Presentation_, 2017.][icad]
+[**James Broderick**, Jim Duggan, and Sam Redfern, “Using Auditory Display Techniques to Enhance Decision Making and Perceive Changing Environmental Data Within a 3D Virtual Game Environment”, International Conference on Auditory Display, _Podium Presentation_, 2017.][icad]

-[James Broderick, Jim Duggan, and Sam Redfern, “Using Games Engines for Marine Visualisation and Collaboration”, International Conference on Image, Vision and Computing, _Podium Presentation_, 2016.][icivc]
+[**James Broderick**, Jim Duggan, and Sam Redfern, “Using Games Engines for Marine Visualisation and Collaboration”, International Conference on Image, Vision and Computing, _Podium Presentation_, 2016.][icivc]

-James Broderick, Jim Duggan, and Sam Redfern, “Using Games Engines for Marine Visualisation and Collaboration”, MaREI Symposium, _Poster Presentation_, 2016.
+**James Broderick**, Jim Duggan, and Sam Redfern, “Using Games Engines for Marine Visualisation and Collaboration”, MaREI Symposium, _Poster Presentation_, 2016.

-James Broderick, “Using Game Engines in Non-Entertainment Industries”, Games Fleadh, _Invited Talk_, 2015.
+**James Broderick**, “Using Game Engines in Non-Entertainment Industries”, Games Fleadh, _Invited Talk_, 2015.

-James Broderick, Jim Duggan, and Sam Redfern, “Using Games Engines for Marine Visualisation and Collaboration”, MaREI Platform Research Day, _Poster Presentation_, 2014.
+**James Broderick**, Jim Duggan, and Sam Redfern, “Using Games Engines for Marine Visualisation and Collaboration”, MaREI Platform Research Day, _Poster Presentation_, 2014.